Rimba Racer: Reception

+Rimba Racer received an award for best animation series at the 2015 Malaysian Film Festival.
+Rimba Racer has been positively received on IMDb, with the rating at 8.4/10.

+Broadcast

 Rimba Racer was first exported to Nickelodeon India on 25 December 2014.
-It received an award for best animation series at the 2015 Malaysian Film Festival.
 The first season of the series aired on Disney XD and Daily Motion on 27 September 2017.
 Season 2 premiered on YouTube before it aired on TV9 in Malaysia by 4 January 2019.
 So far, all 13 episodes of the first season have aired on Netflix.
-Rimba Racer has been positively received on IMDb with the rating at 8.3.
 The first season was aired in India in Hindi dub on Nickelodeon Sonic in the year 2016 (or) 2017 and it aired till late 2018 and also in Nick HD+ in the year middle 2017 and it aired till early 2019.
+The series is currently available to watch for free on YouTube and Amazon Prime Video in the United States.

 In other media

 On 1 October 2016, Rimba Racer Rush: Endless Race mobile game was released by Spacepup Entertainment in collaboration with Glue Studios.
 The game currently has 100,000+ downloads on the Google Play Store.